hazuki797/eyemovement/README.md

 # eyemovement_exercise
 In this project, you will be presented with a webpage with a pair of eyes of a dog following your mouse movement.
-This showcases the integration of HTML, CSS, and JavaScript to create a dynamic experience for the user.
+This compelling demonstration serves to highlight the seamless integration of HTML, CSS, and JavaScript, resulting in an engaging and dynamic experience for the user.

 <h2>How to run:</h2>
 Move your mouse around the webpage and see the eyes follow your cursor!